Adding a Few More Veggies to the Daily Routine

 Beef Pepper Rice

-Back in 2011, I was wandering through the busy streets of Hong Kong when I stumbled upon something that would become a new favourite—Sizzling Beef Pepper Rice.
-One bite, and I was hooked.
-It had that perfect mix of sweet and savoury that had me craving it every day!
-No joke!
-It was something I…
+Back in 2011, I was walking through the streets of Hong Kong when I came across something that quickly became a favourite—sizzling beef pepper rice.
+I still remember the first bite.
+It had that mix of sweet and savoury that just worked, and after that, I kept going back for it.
+It was one of…

 Gamjatang in Your Kitchen